-While some injuries or accidents that take place on another person’s property are due to an accident or could not have been prevented, many more could have been prevented had the property owner taken reasonable care of their Las Vegas property.
+While some injuries or accidents on another person’s property are due to an accident or could not have been prevented, many more could have been prevented had the property owner taken reasonable care of their Las Vegas property.

-Nevada law allows victims of negligence to pursue compensation that covers the many ways their injuries have affected their lives.
-Typically, this compensation is a combination of economic and non-economic damages (NRS § 41A.007, NRS § 41A.011).
+Nevada law allows victims of negligence to pursue compensation that covers how their injuries have affected their lives.
+Typically, this compensation combines economic and non-economic damages (NRS § 41A.007, NRS § 41A.011).
 These two types of financial recovery are designed to pay for your losses and acknowledge the pain and inconvenience of suffering an injury.

 Our personal injury attorneys serve Las Vegas premises liability victims by collecting evidence of and constructing an argument for appropriate damages.
-You may not realize the extent of your injuries or their ramifications, and insurance companies and property owners may try to take advantage of that by offering less than you deserve.
+You may not realize the extent of your injuries or their ramifications.
+Insurance companies and property owners may try to take advantage of that by offering less than you deserve.
 We won’t let them get away with that.